-PR serves to present a company favourably, but it is also a vital stage in presenting products to likely consumers.
+PR presents a company favourably, but is also a vital stage in marketing.

 The internet, in an age of micro-audiences, home-grown experts and dubious reviews, simply takes this one stage further - though the credibility of traditional media outlets still trumps Twitter.
 Small-circulation niche publications can be more influential than much larger media, since they represent inside knowledge.
 All these channels have their place in a campaign, with word of mouth and trusted opinion leaders always being the highest currency.